 - Visual Motor Skills. iPads are bad for visual motor skills.
 When children play with iPads, they use their index finger to move the screen instead of moving their eyes.
 My mother is an early interventionist and I’ll never forget a story she once told me.
 She once evaluated a 2 year-old who played on the iPad all day instead of regular toys.
 She placed a box in front of the little girl and told her to find the doll in the box.
 The little girl just stared directly down and couldn’t find the doll.
 She was used to using her finger to move the screen around and didn’t know how to scan with her eyes!
 In order to help the child find the doll, my mom had to actually place her own finger in the child’s visual field and move her finger to the doll.
 Only then was the little girl able to follow my mom’s finger and find the toy.

 iPads, video games, smart phones aren’t evil.
 The world around us is becoming more technologically advanced every minute, so I do think that children need to be exposed to technology to keep up with today’s world.
+It’s also worthwhile investing in accessories such as the iBeani iPad stand to enhance the overall experience of your children’s gaming and usage time too.
 Just keep in mind, though, that there’s more to life than technology!